RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 ---
 title: "Make your RAG Suck Less"
-description: "Common pitfalls in with designing and implementing RAGs and how to fix them"
+description: "Common pitfalls in designing and implementing RAGs and how to fix them"
 publishDate: "11 June 2024"
 tags: ["rag", "llm", "ai", "embeddings"]
 draft: false